 Greetings from Hanoi, or Good Morning Vietnam as Robin Williams would yell (bless him).
-For street and documentary photography Hanoi is an absolute paradise!
-I’ll tell you the story about daily life in the amazing capital city of Vietnam!
+I’m going to tell you the story about daily life in this amazing capital city of Vietnam!

 Hanoi is a gloriously, fabulously, insanely crazy city.
 In other words it’s awesome and I love it here!